ryirv/F20GA/Render/Blender_Project_Files_V3/Albaraa Pizza/explanation.md

 I attempted the lattice for the cheese with circular holes.
 But it looked terrible, this can be seen in "holeycheese.blend" I then tried it again but with diagonal lines but again it didn't look good, this can be seen in "latticecheeseweird.blend"

 Since the cheese lattice didn't work out at all, so I left the cheese and instead used an image which had melted cheese and sauce which looked much better, this will be seen in the final section.
+The sauce went through many iterations, a previous iteration can be seen at "sauce before.png"